Plenty of work but seemingly few takers so far at Patriot Place in Foxboro

 Now is the time to do that, Earley said.

-That’s what Patriot Place was doing on Tuesday and will do again Wednesday from noon to 6 p.m.
+That’s what Patriot Place was doing on Tuesday and Wednesday from noon to 6 p.m.

 And there’s a lure.

-Anyone who fills out an application in person will also have a chance to win a $50 gift card for Patriot Place.
+Anyone who filled out an application in person also had a chance to win a $50 gift card for Patriot Place.

 The Patriot Place website listed 36 businesses that need help and most of them listed the jobs available.